SamuelQuinones/nextjs-typescript-boilerplate/README.md

 I've also made what I would describe as "quality of development" changes:

-- Added some extra fonts I've used - and an accompanying `_fonts.scss` file.
+- Added some extra fonts I've used - and an accompanying `_fonts.scss` file - even if you don't use them, this shows how you can implement your own!
 - Added a simple Button component in `src/components/Button.tsx` to demonstrate organization and also the custom import path configuration that Typescript allows.
 - Added [Eslint](https://eslint.org/) and [prettier](https://prettier.io/) - which are configured to work together - to help with code format concistency.
 There is a NPM script that can look for problems and attempt to fix them!
 - Added [Stlyelint](https://stylelint.io/) for better css / scss linting.